morningspace/capabilities-shim-gitops/README.md

 # capabilities-shim-gitops

 This repository is used to demonstrate how to effectively adopt Crossplane in GitOps by using a sample application.
-The sample application is based on another demo project [capabilities-shim](https://github.com/morningspace/capabilities-shim) to prove the technical feasibility of composing variant existing software capabilities using Crossplane to come up with solution that meets users' specific needs.
+The sample application is based on another demo project [capabilities-shim](https://github.com/morningspace/capabilities-shim) that I created to prove the technical feasibility of composing variant existing software capabilities using Crossplane to come up with solution that meets user specific needs.

 ## What it covers?

 The repository includes:

-* A bunch of well-organized YAML manifests that represents variant software modules that can be synchronized and deployed by Argo CD to target cluster.
+* A bunch of well-organized YAML manifests: Represents variant software modules that can be synchronized and deployed by Argo CD to target cluster.
 This can be taken as a reference for people to evaluate what a GitOps repository can look like when using Crossplane.
-* Documents in `docs` folder that discuss best practices, common considerations, and lessons learned that you might experience as well when use Crossplane in GitOps.
+* Documents in `docs` folder: Discuss best practices, common considerations, and lessons learned that you might experience as well when use Crossplane in GitOps.
-* A shell script that helps you launch a GitOps demo environment in minutes including a KIND cluster with Argo CD installed.
-After the environment is launched, you can explore the repository, follow the documents, and do experiment against it to get hands-on experience of using Crossplane in GitOps.
+* A shell script: Help you launch a GitOps demo environment in minutes including a KIND cluster with Argo CD installed.

+Follow below instructions to luanch the demo environment.
+After it is up and running, you can explore the repository, follow the documents in `docs` folder, and experiment to get hands-on experience of using Crossplane in GitOps.

 ## Play with the demo environment